yaronelh/False-Positive-Center/README.md

 # False Positive Center
+(Written by Yaron Elharar & the effort of countless contributors over the years)

 Repository to help security vendors deal with false positives, improving their detection engine, and centralize information for software developers making it easier to submit false positives to AV companies.